SleeplessByte/media-types-ruby/README.md

 `assert_sane!` can be used as a debugging/development tool (as shown below), giving you a convenient way to check that the MediaType you are building is operating as you intend.
 It raises with a list of failing fixtures if any of the expectations aren't met.

-Alternatively, the first time the `validate!` method gets called to check a Media Type fixture, the collection of checks queued up by `assert_pass` and `assert_fail` for the Media Type in question will get carried out as well.
+Alternatively, the first time the `validate!` method is called on a Media Type, the collection of assertions stored (defined by `assert_pass` and `assert_fail`) for that Media Type are executed.
+If any of the assertions fail, subsequent calls to `validate!` re-run the assertions.

 ```Ruby
 class MyMedia